Fitzroy Developmental Road

 The Fitzroy Developmental Road is a designated road in the Central Highlands Region of Queensland consisting of three separate sections.
 The general direction is from south to north.
+It is nicknamed the Beef Road.

 Route description

 Southern section

 The southern section leaves the Leichhardt Highway at a point 17 km north of Taroom as State Route 7.
 This section meets the Dawson Highway in the locality of Rhydding, 19 km east of Bauhinia.

 Middle section

 The middle section, as State Route 7, runs from Bauhinia north until it meets the Capricorn Highway about 2 km west of Duaringa, and 29 km east of Dingo.
 It passes through the Dawson Range State Forest between Woorabinda and Duaringa.

 Northern section

 The northern section, as State Route 67, runs from Dingo to a point on the Peak Downs Highway in the locality of Strathfield, 21 km east of Coppabella.
-It crosses the Mackenzie River and passes the mining town of Middlemount.
+It crosses the Mackenzie River and passes the mining towns of Middlemount and Dysart.